 Since the ruling, it appears that the New York State Gaming Commission is no longer overseeing Fantasy Sports in the state.
-However, both DraftKings and FanDuel have confirmed that they will continue to operate in the state.
-To complicate things even further – both companies offer sports books in New Jersey, where sports betting is newly legal, and have deals in place for the same in New York once sports betting is finally legalized there too.
+However, both DraftKings and FanDuel have confirmed that they will continue to operate in the state alongside Monkey Knife Fight and WinView.

-So while the legalities are getting a little murky, you can still bet on fantasy sports in New York at the moment.
+So while the legalities are pending, you can still bet on fantasy sports in New York at the moment.

-Very soon, New Yorkers are going to be able to combine their love of gambling with their love of sports.
+New Yorkers are now able to combine their love of gambling with their love of sports.

-Since the overturn of PASPA, plenty of states around the country have wasted no time in introducing legal sports betting, with New York lagging just behind.
-If you know how New Yorkers feel about sporting competition, you’ll know they don’t like to lag behind in anything.
-It won’t be long.
+Since the overturn of PASPA, plenty of states around the country have wasted no time in introducing legal sports betting, with New York now having joined them.
+If you know how New Yorkers feel about sporting competitions, you’ll know that sports betting has now truly taken off in the Empire State.

-Keep an eye on this page for major developments in New York sports betting laws and when it does happen, make sure to use our comprehensive site reviews and our guide on how to place online bets in New York.
+Keep an eye on this page for major developments in New York sports betting laws now that sports betting is legal in the State, make sure to use our comprehensive site reviews and our guide on how to place online bets in New York.